Judy Tenhundfeld, DNAP, APRN-CRNA, MSN

 The CRNA credential dates to 1956 and nurse anesthetists have been delivering safe anesthesia care for more than 150 years.
 The first documented administration of anesthesia by a nurse was in the Battle of Bull Run in the Civil War by Catherine T. Lawrence.

-Today, CRNAs administer approximately 40 million anesthetics each year in the United States (AANA 2014 Practice Profile Survey).
+Today, CRNAs administer approximately 50 million anesthetics each year in the United States

 CRNAs are the primary anesthesia provider in rural America as well as in the United States military.
 CRNAs provide anesthesia services including obstetrical, pain management, surgical, trauma, outpatient in every practice setting in collaboration with surgeons, dentists, podiatrists, and other healthcare providers.